-If you answered yes to any of the symptoms above, you may be experiencing Sleep Disordered Breathing.
+If you answered yes to any of those unwelcome symptoms, you may be experiencing sleep disordered b

-Sleep Disordered Breathing (SDB) is a condition characterized by repeated episodes of Hypopnea (under-breathing) and Apnea (not breathing) during sleep; it is a condition that may be life-threatening.
-It is often distinguished by short pauses in breathing during sleep, SDB is often characterized by a loud snoring and a choking sensation.
+Sleep-Disordered Breathing (SDB) is a condition characterized by repeated episodes of Hypopnea (under-breathing) and Apnea (not breathing) during sleep; it is a condition that may be life-threatening.
+SBD is often distinguished by short pauses in breathing during sleep or by loud snoring and a choking sensation.

-Many Sleep Disorders can be treated today by the use of Oral Appliances.
-These Oral Appliances are placed in the mouth and are worn much like an Orthodontic Appliance or Sports Mouth Protector.
-They are worn to prevent the collapse of the tongue and soft tissues in the back of the throat so that the airway stays open during sleep.
-These appliances promote adequate air intake and help to provide normal sleep in people who snore and have a medical condition known as sleep apnea.
+Many sleep disorders can be treated today by the use of oral appliances.
+These appliances are placed in the mouth and are worn much like an orthodontic appliance or a sports mouth protector.
+They are worn to help prevent the collapse of the tongue and soft tissues in the back of the throat so that the airway stays open during sleep.
+These appliances help to promote adequate air intake and to provide better sleep in people who snore and have a medical condition known as sleep apnea.

 At NW Calgary Dental clinic, we use a custom-made device called a SomnoMed MAS.
 This device consists of upper and lower dental plates.
 It has a unique patented fin-

 It is made from durable, fade-proof acrylic and is covered by a

 How can your sleep apnea team in Calgary help?